 You want to be a good corporate citizen, but where do you start?
 How do you establish a community involvement program that is meaningful but won’t max out your resources?

 Very likely you have a handful of people already giving back to their communities.
-It starts by talking with your employees, because they’re the ones who can get your program off the ground.
+It starts by talking with your employees, because they’re the ones who can get your community involvement program off the ground.

 Employee-driven community involvement